kdcro101/vscode-favorites/README.md

 `favorites.useTrash`: boolean (default `false`)
 - if set to `true`, extension will try to use system trash when resource (file or directory is deleted)

+`favorites.includeInDocumentBodyContextMenu` : boolean (default `false`)
+- if set to `true`, the two "Add to * favorites" commands will be included in the editor context menu that appears when right-clicking the body of an open document.

+`favorites.includeInEditorTabContextMenu` : boolean (default `true`)
+- if set to `true`, the two "Add to * favorites" commands will be included in the context menu for the tab of a specific file (e.g. the menu that appears when right-clicking the tab of an open document).

 ## Keyboard browsing

 You can browse favorites using **keyboard only** by executing command `Favorites: Browse` command from palette.
 Assign keyboard shortcut if needed.